fpereiro/hitit/readme.md

 ## Current status of the project

-The current version of hitit, v1.0.0, is considered to be *somewhat stable* and *somewhat complete*.
+The current version of hitit, v1.1.0, is considered to be *somewhat stable* and *somewhat complete*.
 [Suggestions](https://github.com/fpereiro/hitit/issues) and [patches](https://github.com/fpereiro/hitit/pulls) are welcome.
 Future changes planned are:

-- Improve multipart/form-data (there's at least one bug related to uploading binary files).
+- Allow empty tests.
 - Support for concurrent testing (a.k.a stress testing).

 ## Installation